A popular chant in recent seasons and with very good reason.

 A tenuous connection, maybe – but one that was remembered for many years.

-It would be many years before City signed an Argentine player when, in 2002, Matias Vuoso was signed by Kevin Keegan.
+It would be many more years before City finally signed an Argentine player of our own when, in 2002, Matias Vuoso was signed by Kevin Keegan.

 Well, though born in Argentina, he represented Mexico, so yet another tenuous link.